streamnative/pulsar-hub/connectors/kinesis-source/3.0/kinesis-source.md

 > * If you want to configure more parameters, see [Configuration Properties](#configuration-properties) for reference.

 ### 2. Send messages to Kinesis

+{% callout title="Note" type="note" %}
-> **Note:** The following example uses KPL to send data to Kinesis.
+The following example uses KPL to send data to Kinesis.
 For more details, see [Writing to your Kinesis Data Stream Using the KPL](https://docs.aws.amazon.com/streams/latest/dev/kinesis-kpl-writing.html)
+{% /callout %}

 ``` java
 public static void main(String[] args) throws Exception {